DiegoCaballeroRuiz/Dotfiles/README.md

 $ stow packageName
 ```

->[!Warning] Important note
+### Important note
-> I have an install script with my full setup under full-setup.sh, read through and use it if you like what's going on
+I have an install script with my full setup under full-setup.sh, read through and use it if you like what's going on